 If eliminating the subsidies represents a net tax cut, then restoring the subsidies would reimpose a sizable tax increase.

-Anyway, what what Gendal eventually gets to is what in the world?
+Anyway, what Jendle eventually gets to is, what in the world, why even bother winning this?

-If the Republicans are going to rescue these subsidies after the court outlaws them, then what's the difference between us and them?
+If all we're going to do is reinstitute the subsidies, if the Republicans are going to rescue these subsidies after the court outlaws them, then what's the difference between us and them?

-And what he's proposing is instead of this an alternative to actually sit back down and fix this bill and rewrite it or start from scratch or what have you, which nobody wants to do because we're too far into it.
+And what he's proposing is instead of this, an alternative to actually sit back down and fix this bill and rewrite it or start from scratch or what have you, which nobody wants to do because we're too far into it.

-Anyway, that's that's where this is right now, and I don't think that there's anybody in the media who can tell you, no matter how firmly they say it, how this is going to end up.
+And I don't think that there's anybody in the media who can tell you, no matter how firmly they say it, how this is going to end up.

 So once again, experience, intelligence guided by experience.